-A 1.1 mile-long tunnel is credited with converting Zion National Park from an isolated and rarely visited park, to one of the most popular sites in the National Park Service system.
+A 1.1 mile-long tunnel is credited with converting Zion National Park from an isolated and rarely-visited park, to one of the most popular sites in the National Park Service system.
+The Mt.
+Carmel tunnel provides access to the national park from the east via a twisting and switchback-filled road making for a thrilling cruise through red rock canyons.
+Built in 1927 when the average vehicle was smaller than today's rides, the tunnel can also be a dangerous thoroughfare for RVs and bicycles.

 A study by the Federal Highway Administration in early 1989 found that large vehicles could not negotiate the curves of the tunnel without crossing the center line.
 To insure safety, the National Park Service began an escort (traffic control) service in the spring of that year.